 There is no need to wait three years.
 If appropriate, a school can take part in the PSQM programme again in the first three years following the first award to achieve a different Primary Science Quality Mark e.g. PSQM and then PSQM GILT, or GILT and then OUTREACH.

 Access to previous submission

-Subject leaders will be given access to their school’s original submission via a separate log in, which they should request from PSQM HQ.
+Subject leaders can be given access to their school’s original submission which they should request from PSQM HQ.

 Reaccreditation schools follow the same process of self-assessment, action planning and implementation, evidenced based reflection, submission; but of course have the original submission and review to build on.
 Ideally logs will have been kept up, and the process of evidenced evaluation continued.
 The hub leader will advise on how to build on and use interim evidence.